dvdsantamaria/doopux/solutions/idea-to-project.md

 - Introducing a **wellness clinic** with printed guides and community outreach workshops

 From print assets to on-premise experiences, our lean framework adapts to the real world just as fast as it does online.

+---

+### Frequently asked questions

+**How long does the Idea to Project sprint take?**
+Most engagements run 4–6 weeks from kickoff to launch-ready MVP, followed by a support window to refine based on live feedback.

+**What stack do you use to build MVPs?**
+We pick tools that balance speed and scalability—often React/Next.js, Supabase, Firebase, Stripe, Airtable, or Webflow—so you keep ownership and can iterate after hand-off.

+**What do I receive at the end of the engagement?**
+You get a deployed MVP, access to your code or no-code workspace, documented decisions in Notion, analytics instrumentation, and a prioritized backlog for the next iteration.